How To Set Up The Perfect Leopard Gecko Lighting

 Is a Leopard Gecko UVB light necessary?
 There is no real answer to that.
 I think it depends on your beliefs.
 Personally, I like to create my habitats as natural as possible and that includes UVB light.
 However you do not have to do that.
 Many people keep their geckos without any UVB source, however they use a Vitamin D3 supplement to keep their geckos healthy.

-The supplement on the right is one of the best and of course, a supplement is a way cheaper option than buying a UVB light.
+This supplement is one of the best and of course, a supplement is a way cheaper option than buying a UVB light.

 Why I Think That UVB Light Is Necessary